freqtrade/freqtrade/docs/deprecated.md

 and the bot features that were declared as DEPRECATED by the bot development team and are no longer supported.
 Please avoid their usage in your configuration.

-### the `--live` command line option
+### the `--refresh-pairs-cached` command line option

-`--live` in the context of backtesting allows to download the latest tick data for backtesting.
+`--refresh-pairs-cached` in the context of backtesting, hyperopt and edge allowes to refresh candle data for backtesting.
-Since this only downloads one set of data (by default 500 candles) - this is not really suitable for extendet backtesting, and has therefore been deprecated.
+Since this leads to much confusion, and slows down backtesting (while not beeing part of backtesting) this has been singled out as a seperate freqtrade subcommand `freqtrade download-data`.

-This command was deprecated in `2019.6-dev` and will be removed after the next release.
+This command was deprecated in `2019.7-dev` and will be removed after the next release.

 ## Removed features